Erectile Dysfunction / 20 With Erectile Dysfunction

 1. Alcohol

-A couple of drinks are fine once.
-But if you’re drinking a lot or often, it can mess with blood flow and kill your sex drive.
-You might feel relaxed, but your body will not perform.
+A couple of drinks are fine.
+But if you're drinking often, it can kill your sex drive by messing with the blood flow to your penis.
+You might feel relaxed, but your body will not perform well sexually.

 2. Drugs